tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Is it bad?"

 "I don't know what it is," he said.
 "I know it's not good.
-I know it matters.
-I think it's proof of something.
-I don't know proof of what exactly."
+I think it's proof of something, but not sure of what."

 "Okay," I said.
 "Tomorrow.
 Don't go back out there tonight."